 The purpose of this course is to introduce candidates to curriculum and instructional methods used by professional elementary social studies educators.
-Candidates will review the social studies curriculum as it relates to learning and development, differences in learning styles, critical
+Candidates will review the social studies curriculum as it relates to learning and development, differences in learning styles, critical thinking, problem solving and performance skills, active learning and motivation, inquiry, collaboration and supportive classroom interaction, instructional planning, assessment, reflection and professional growth, and professional leadership.
+In addition, this course will emphasize the following:

-Democratic citizenship education is the primary aim of social studies;

-Social understanding and civic efficacy within context are two main components of social studies education;

-Appreciation for cultural diversity is central to citizenship in a multicultural society;

-History, geography, civics, economics, and other social sciences are the primary disciplines within the social studies; and, Constructive learning is preeminent to mastery of social studies concepts.
+Democratic citizenship education is the primary aim of social studies; Social understanding and civic efficacy within context are two main components of social studies education; Appreciation for cultural diversity is central to citizenship in a multicultural society; History, geography, civics, economics, and other social sciences are the primary disciplines within the social studies; and, Constructive learning is preeminent to mastery of social studies concepts.
 10 hours of field experience required.